 School Children Dealing Xanax As Child Addiction Figures Soar

-New figures released by Public Health England reveal the number of children being treated for benzodiazepine addiction has more than doubled in the last year, leading the media to label the child addicts as “Generation Xanax” as child addiction figures soar along with anxiety levels.
+New figures released by Public Health England reveal the number of children being treated for benzodiazepine addiction has more than doubled in the last year.
+This has led the media to label the child addicts as “Generation Xanax” as child addiction figures soar along with anxiety levels.

-The BBC reported earlier this year that head teachers are claiming that kids don’t really know the risk Xanax poses to them.
+The BBC reported earlier this year that head teachers said kids don’t really know the risk Xanax poses to them.

-“Because it’s seen as a prescription drug and therefore not seen necessarily by some people as dangerous because it is prescription, they don’t understand the risks.
+“Because it’s seen as a prescription drug and therefore not seen necessarily by some people as dangerous.
+They think it is prescription, they don’t understand the risks.
 They think it’s a safe way of getting into drugs.”

-Xanax and counterfeit copies of it, of all the benzodiazepines available, has seen the sharpest rise in child benzodiazepine addiction figures with 53 children requiring treatment in England in 2017.
+Xanax (and counterfeits) has seen the sharpest rise in child benzodiazepine addiction figures.
+Fifty three children required treatment in England in 2017.
 This is compared to the 8 children that sought treatment in 2016.
-A phenomenal and tragic rise which cannot be ignored.
+Certainly, a large and tragic rise which cannot be ignored.

 Public Health England statistics show that there were 315 cases of children being treated for addiction to anti-anxiety drugs last year.
 Alarmingly, this is double the number of cases recorded for 2016.